Mickelsson algebras and inverse Shapovalov form: Mickelsson algebras

 \end{thm} From now on we suppose that $\Ac$ is a free $U^-\tp B^+$-bimodule relative to the regular actions generated by (a basis of) a vector space $\Zc\subset \Ac$.
 Then $\Zc \hat U^0$ is isomorphically mapped onto the double coset algebra $\hat \Ac/(\hat \Jc_- + \hat \Jc_+)$.
 Two types of $\Zc$ may be of interest within our approach: a) either $\Zc$ is a locally finite adjoint $B^+$-submodule or b) $\Zc$ has a basis of ordered monomials $\psi_1^{m_1}\ldots \psi_k^{m_k}$ generated by weight elements $\{\psi_i\}_{i=1}^k$ of a finite dimensional $B^+$-submodule $\Zg$.
 In the latter case we say that $\Zg\subset \Zc$ delivers a Poincare-Birkhoff-Witt (PBW) basis over $U$.
 The set $\{\psi_i\}_{i=1}^k$ is called a PBW system and its elements PBW generators.
 It is known that the image of a PBW-system in $\hat \Ac$ generates a PBW-basis in $\pi \hat \Ac\pi\simeq \hat Z(\Ac,\g)$, as a $\hat U^0$-module.

 More generally, we may assume that $\Zc$ and $\Zg$ satisfy the above requirements modulo $\Jc$, that is, upon embedding in $\Vc$.

 In particular, we are interested in the following two cases.
-First suppose that $\Ac=U(\a)$ of a Lie algebra $\a\supset \g$.
+First suppose that $\Ac=U(\a)$ is the universal enveloping algebra of a Lie algebra $\a\supset \g$.
 Let $\Zg\subset \a$ be a $\g$-module complementary $\g$.
 Any basis in $\Zg$ is a PBW system over $U$ according to the PBW theorem.

 The second case of our concern is when $\a$ is a simple Lie algebra and $\g$ is the derived Lie algebra of a Levi subalgebra in $\a$.
 Then we take $\Ac=U_q(\a)$, $U=U_q(\g)$, and consider the $U_q(\a)$-module $\a_q$ deforming the adjoint module $\a$.
 It contains a $U_q(\g)$-submodule $\g_q$ deforming the adjoint module $\g$.
-We realize the quotient $\a_q/\g_q$ as a submodule in $\Ac$ (possibly modulo $\Jc$) and take it for the role of $\Zg$.
+We realize the quotient $\a_q/\g_q$ as a $U_q(\g)$-submodule in $\Ac$ (possibly modulo $\Jc$) and take it for the role of $\Zg$.
 There is a basis in $\Zg$ delivering a PBW system in $U_q(\a)$ over $U_q(\g)$ upon extension of the ring of scalars to $\C[[\hbar]]$ with $q=e^\hbar$, see Section \ref{secLeftShMat}.

-Other examples may include the Heisenberg double $U^*\rtimes U$, where $U^*$ is the function algebra on the (quantum) algebraic group of $\g$, $\Ac =U\tp U$ with the diagonal embedding of $U=U_q(\g)$, see Section \ref{SecLeftZ}, $\Ac=\mathrm{T}(\Zg)\rtimes U$, where $\mathrm{T}$ is the tensor algebra of a $U$-module $\Zg$ {\em etc}.
+Other examples may include the Heisenberg double $\Ac=U^*\rtimes U$, where $U^*$ is the function algebra on the (quantum) algebraic group of $\g$, $\Ac =U\tp U$ with the diagonal embedding of $U=U_q(\g)$, see Section \ref{SecLeftZ}, $\Ac=\mathrm{T}(\Zg)\rtimes U$, where $\mathrm{T}(\Zg)$ is the tensor algebra of a $U$-module $\Zg$ {\em etc}.